johnridesabike/bikewalklife/posts/2020/08/research-examines-cities-mini-heat-islands-and-their-ties-to-racism.md

 draft: false
 tags:
   - heat
+excerpt: Streetsblog has a new article with a video about the heat islands within our cities.

 ---
 [Streetsblog has a new article with a video](https://usa.streetsblog.org/2020/08/04/video-how-car-dominance-makes-non-white-neighborhoods-hotter/) about the heat islands within our cities.